Virus lockdown shuts Kashmir year after autonomy is stripped

-SRINAGAR, India (AP) — Authorities on Wednesday enforced security restrictions in many parts of Indian-controlled Kashmir, a year after New Delhi revoked the disputed region’s semi-autonomy in a decision that set of anger and economic ruin amid a harsh security clampdown.
+SRINAGAR, India (AP) — Authorities on Wednesday enforced security restrictions in many parts of Indian-controlled Kashmir, a year after New Delhi revoked the disputed region’s semi-autonomy in a decision that set off anger and economic ruin amid a harsh security clampdown.

 Officials lifted a curfew in the restive region’s main city of Srinagar late Tuesday, but said restrictions on public movement, transport and commercial activities would continue because of the coronavirus pandemic.

 Government forces erected steel barricades and razor wire across many roads, bridges and intersections.
-Shops and businesses remained shut and police and soldiers stopped residents at checkpoints, only letting an odd vehicle or pedestrians pass.
+Shops and businesses remained shut and police and soldiers stopped residents at checkpoints, only letting an occasional vehicle or pedestrians pass.

-Several residents said government forces stopped them at checkpoints, saying curfew was still in place.
+Several residents said government forces stopped them at checkpoints, saying the curfew was still in place.

 “You call it a curfew or virus lockdown, the fact is that we’re under a brutal siege and this siege is a year old now,” said Ishfaq Ahmed, a Srinagar resident.